 The government committed to introducing legislation in the fall of 2017 to strengthen the police oversight system in Ontario.
 On November 2, 2017, Bill 175, Safer Ontario Act, 2017, was introduced, and included three policing oversight schedules, outlining the proposed requirements for each of the police oversight bodies in Ontario.

 The proposed Ontario Special Investigations Unit Act, 2017 would, if passed, continue the Special Investigations Unit as the Ontario Special Investigations Unit (OSIU).
 Part VII of the Police Services Act would consequently be repealed (section 40).
-The proposed bill would substantially implement Justice Tulloch's recommendations for the OSIU as set out in the IPOR report by enhancing its independence, expanding its mandate and enabling it to collect race-based data in a manner that supports the proposed Anti-Racism Act, and Ontario's strategic plan to combat systemic racism, among other substantial reforms.
+The proposed bill would substantially implement Justice Tulloch's recommendations for the OSIU as set out in the IPOR report by enhancing its independence and expanding its mandate.

-If the bill is passed, the Ministry of the Attorney General (MAG) would propose to bring forward a number of regulations to support implementation of the proposed changes affecting the OSIU which may come into effect after the OSIU begins operating under its new mandate.
+If the bill is passed, the Ministry of the Attorney General (MAG) would propose to bring forward a number of regulations to support implementation of the proposed changes affecting the OSIU, which may come into effect as early as Spring 2018.